 Practice Regularly

 Like any skill, ordering numbers requires practice.
 The more you practice, the better you will become at recognizing patterns and comparing values.
-Start with simple sets of numbers and gradually increase the complexity.
+Consider this: start with simple sets of numbers and gradually increase the complexity.
 Challenge yourself with different types of numbers and scenarios.

 Example: Create your own sets of numbers and practice ordering them from least to greatest.
 Ask a friend or family member to create sets for you to solve.
 You can also find practice problems online or in textbooks.